-Where a cost item is non-recurrent (including cyclical, such as regulatory submission costs) or non-controllable, we would expect the businesses to provide separate forecast for these items as variations to the BTS forecast.
+Where a cost item is:

+- non-recurrent (including cyclical, such as regulatory submission costs) or - non-controllable (e.g., bulk water costs where prices are set by IPART and regulatory licence fees), we would expect the businesses to provide separate forecasts for these items as variations to the BTS forecast.
 The business may also wish to provide separate forecasts for particular cost items where the business expects to see significant real change in input prices over the forward determination period, such as for the cost of insurance of dams or the cost of grid electricity.